micheleasara/Chess-Cpp17/README.md

 I provided a makefile which will build the driver program for you with GCC.
 I also wrote several tests using googletest and Visual Studio Community 2019, which you can run by yourself as long as you have a proper IDE and build system.

 ## I want to use your chess engine on my chess application.
 What can I do?
 You need to include _Board.hpp_ and rely on its _move_ overloads.
 You can either provide the source and destination as strings, or as numerical values.
 The result of a move can be determined by inspecting the returned object, for example to verify whether a piece was captured.
 Some special game states (such as the right to claim a draw or a pending pawn promotion) will need to be checked explicitly with the appropriate functions.
-Finally, when the game finishes you need to explicitly reset or re-create the board in order to start a new session.
+Finally, when the game finishes you need to reset or re-create the board in order to start a new session.

 I would suggest having a look at the (relatively short) driver program, but, regardless, all public functions are documented.